JapneetSinghh/Git-Essentials-/Github_Udemy.md

-# Understanding Git Origins and Using git remote -v
+# Ch 10: Understanding Git Origins and Using git remote -v

 When doing your first commit, you use the following command to add a remote repository: